 Who is eligible to apply for a loretto volunteer position?

-Loretto Volunteers are recent college graduates open to exploring spirituality, social justice, simple living, and life in community.
+Loretto Volunteers are young professionals open to exploring spirituality, social justice, solidarity, sustainability and life in community.
 LoVos are interested in forming meaningful intergenerational relationships with Loretto Community members.
 They are ready to take on a full-time job AND put in the time outside of work to develop rich connections and form supportive, authentic community spaces.
-LoVos also must have a sense of humor and a desire to find joy in the journey toward justice and peace.
+LoVos are committed to anti-oppression and anti-racism work both within themselves and in their participation in their communities.
+LoVos are committed to our program's inclusivity of race, ethnic, gender, sexual orientation, ability, religious, immigration status and socioeconomic identities.
+LoVos also have a sense of humor and a desire to find joy in the journey toward justice and peace.

 How Long is the volunteer commitment?

-Volunteers commit to 11.5 months of full-time service fromAugust 13, 2020 – July 21, 2021.
-This includes at least 10 personal vacation days, 2-3 seasonal reflection days outside of the office, and three long retreats outside of their placement city.
+Volunteers commit to 11.5 months of full-time service fromAugust 9, 2021 – July 19, 2022.
+This includes at least 10 personal vacation days, 2-3 seasonal reflection days outside of the office, and three long retreats.

 I don't know if i can afford to do a volunteer year...